Health Department Sending 2nd Vaccine Dose Text Reminders To Wrong People

 In Pennsylvania, 6.7 million people have been recorded as fully vaccinated, about 53 percent.
 Kosloske thinks the state may be under-reporting those figures because of faulty data.

-“I’m hoping that’s a sign that there’s more people vaccinated than unvaccinated based on people like me,” said Kosloske.MORE NEWS: Woman Allegedly Assaults Man, Steals His Support Dog
+“I’m hoping that’s a sign that there’s more people vaccinated than unvaccinated based on people like me,” said Kosloske.MORE NEWS: Family Of Fallen New Kensington Officer Brian Shaw Helps Lower Burrell Police Get New K-9

 The Health Department believes most of their numbers are accurate but they’re working to weed out the false data.
 In the meantime, its message is the same: to make sure people are fully vaccinated.